The Best Sunrise Alarm Clocks in 2026

 - App required for setup

-The Hatch Restore 2 is the most-recommended sunrise alarm in aggregated reviews by a significant margin.
+The Hatch Restore 2 is the most-recommended sunrise alarm in detailed reviews by a significant margin.
 It's not the brightest or the cheapest, but it's the most complete bedside device: sunrise + sunset, programmable wind-down routines, a library of sleep sounds, and a soft ambient nightlight all in one.

 What buyers consistently like